gr-grey/proto1/_posts/2023-04-08-my-first-marathon.md

   - The first 10 miles (2hrs) felt really good, I think at some point I got the "runner's high".
 It's still unclear what causes the runner's high - it's believed to be beta endorphins plus some other neurotransmitters.
   - It came as a surprise to me, cause running rarely feels THAT good.
 To me, running is more like coffee, I don't mind the bitterness in it, and I especially like the effect afterwards.
   - Still it's different than the mainly dopamine induced "high" I feel with video games or social media, which often comes with a pulling force and an addictive aspect of desire - I want more.
-  - Anyway, The runner's high feels really good - my body loved it, but honestly I don't know if I'd call it "high", cause it was a pleasant yet pretty calm emotional state.
+  - Anyway, not sure if it was runner's high.
+My body loved it, but honestly I don't know if I'd call it "high", cause it was a pleasant yet pretty calm emotional state.

 3. A marathon is both easier and harder than I thought.
   - It was easier cause for a long time I wasn't sure if I could do it - until 4 days ago, I came up with a plan/route that seemed doable, and the run actually felt easier than the first half marathon I did on an impulse, at 11F (-11C), 9 days after I had just finished the first 6mi (10k) run in my life - but that's story for another time.